CPAN-Security/security.metacpan.org/meetings/cpansec-minutes-2025-01-22.md

     *   …

 ### TLS/HTTPS/CSPRNG/DSA in core
--
+- No real news.
+From the PSC minutes: "We briefly touched on feedback on our preliminary plan for TLS in core, suggesting that an even simpler approach may be possible.
+We will pick this back up in a future call."

 ### Funding drive
 - @sjn will work on that after FOSDEM - will need to know who is open to do (funded) work
     - @stigtsp 1d/w
+    - Explore options with Ovid's company
+    - @sjn is contact point with regard to funding

 ### Ongoing vulnerabilities
--
+- @timlegge - @robrwo working on RNG-related ongoing issues; CVE's to be registered by CPANSec CNA when it's active

 ### Author guide to generating random values for security
--
+- @tux - is a seperate version needed for generating passwords?
+Related?
+Subsection?
+(Creating, Storing)
+    - We'll see how the random-data-for-security.md doc evolves, and adopt
+    - Expand on the curated lists of modules with both positive an negative recommendations

 ### CPAN Author's Security Policy Guidelines
--
+- @timlegge - @leont's Dist::Zilla pluging in the works
+- @stigtsp - Minimal (TLDR) version of policy wanted
+- @tux - Team document template wanted; Help needed

 ### CPAN Meta Spec, Requirements and PURLs
--
+- @sjn - picking up CPAN::Meta::Spec after FOSDEM
+- @stigtsp - PURLS add to CVEs

 ### NIS2 consultation
 - @sjn - meeting with ENISA scheduled next week

 ### Eclipse ORC WG
 - @sjn - preparations for workshop Jan 30th in Brussels

 ### CycloneDX 1.7 Sustainability fields
 - @sjn - Meeting with simbabque to prepare addition of mental health fields to spec

 ### SBOM/Supply Chain
 - @sjn - currently preparing FOSDEM SBOM devroom talk about this
+- @tux - we need tools for working with SBOMs. *correct* SBOMs.

 ### CPAN Steward org
-- @sjn - had a meeting with @leont; started the process for setting up a WG
+- @sjn - had a meeting with @leont; started the process for setting up a WG on TPRF.
+No progress yet.

 ### CNA Update
--
+- @stigtsp and @timlegge have "finished" most of the homework and will submit this week
+- @timlegge - Need to take https://github.com/CPAN-Security/security.metacpan.org/blob/main/docs/cna-disclosure-policy.md out of draft

 ### Recruitment
 - @sjn - CPANSec stickers for FOSDEM done, ordered and received!

 ### Perl Toolchain Summit 2025
--
+- @tux - ideas are already fleshing out on #pts.
+Looks like hot topic will be CPANTESTERS, which is currently very broken
+- @tux - 3rd-wave voting ends 2025-01-31
+- @sjn - Create document on what issues need to be decided on/discussed at PTS

 ### Other
-- @sjn - IRC notifications working again
+- @sjn - IRC notifications working again; Please give feedback on usability/noise
-- @tux - contacted author of Kwalitee w.r.t.
-SECURITY.md, CONTRIBUTING.md
+- @tux - contacted author of Kwalitee w.r.t. `SECURITY.md`, `CONTRIBUTING.md` : all are added to website
+- @tux - promised to start on `CVE.SKIP` like support in Test::CVE, but nothing happened yet
 - @sjn - LF/OpenSSF survey about cybersecurity awareness around CRA.
 Please participate: https://www.research.net/r/MRB33VK

+### Testing & Kwalitee?
+- @tux - This is a topic to discuss in the next many meetings

 ### Upcoming events and deadlines
 1. [FOSDEM Fringe 2025](https://fosdem.org/2025/fringe/) - Friday January 31st, Brussels